crnick/ExpressJs-RateLimiting-and-Caching/README.md

 - Node.js and npm installed on your machine.
 - An API key from a weather service provider (e.g., OpenWeatherMap).

+## Installation
+- Clone the repository
+- Navigate to the project directory

+## Install the dependencies:
+npm install

+## Running the Server
-# To start the server, run:
+- To start the server, run:
 - npm start
 - The server will start on http://localhost:3000 by default.